loopwerk/loopwerk.io/content/articles/2022-11-10-hosting-sveltekit.md

 I've been running my side project [Critical Notes](https://www.critical-notes.com), built with [SvelteKit](https://kit.svelte.dev), on my own server for about a year now and it's been pretty much rock solid.
 Since I saw some questions about how to host a SvelteKit app on your own server, I figured I'd document my setup.

 ## Nginx
 The first part of the equation is the Nginx configuration for the website.
 Basically all it does is forward the request to the Node server coming with SvelteKit.
-It also redirects requests `critical-notes.com` to `www.critical-notes.com`.
+It also redirects requests for `critical-notes.com` to `www.critical-notes.com`.

 ### /etc/nginx/sites-available/www.critical-notes.com